FusionCache/docs/docs/update/update.md

 ## Detail
 - Requires a root class name
 - If `_oids` is present then the updates are applied to those objects only
-- If `_oids` is not present then updates are applied to all `<RootClass>` objects
+- If `_oids` is not present then updates are applied to all `<ClassName>` objects

 {: .important}
 > If `UPDATE` does not include `_oids` then all root class objects are updated, which may not be the intention.

-There should be one JSON object with the `<RootClass>` as the key.
+There should be one JSON object with the `<ClassName>` as the key.
 Its value is a list of member names and values to overwrite the existing value.

 ```json